idaholab/TMAP8/doc/content/verification_and_validation/ver-1kb.md

 This verification problem is taken from [!cite](ambrosek2008verification).

 This setup describes a diffusion system in which tritium T$_2$ is modeled across a one-dimensional domain split into two enclosures.
-The total length of this domain is defined by the number of segments (100 segments) and the node size of $1.25 \times 10^{-5}$ m, yielding a total system length of $2.5 \times 10^{-4}$ m.
+The total system length is $2.5 \times 10^{-4}$ m, divided into 100 segments.
 The system operates at a constant temperature of 500 Kelvin.
 Initial tritium pressures are specified as $10^{5}$ Pa for Enclosure 1 and $10^{-10}$ Pa for Enclosure 2.

 Over time, the pressures of T$_2$, which diffuses across the membrane in accordance with Henry’s law, will gradually equilibrate between the two enclosures.